 Can You Make a Digital Goal Board?

 Absolutely – you know, whatever floats your boat!
-I’ve got a tutorial for that too if it’s more on your level and you like the idea of having a board that you can display on your computer desktop wallpaper, Smartphone, tablet, etc.
+If you’re handy with graphic programs and this approach is more on your level and you like the idea of having a board that you can display on your computer desktop wallpaper, Smartphone, tablet, etc.

 As long as you can access it easily, that is all that matters.
 The physical, “on paper” version I’m talking about here, is best if you want to have something to hang on your wall to be in plain view everyday.